gabrielfernandezf/betsson_ds_role/README.md

 3. Trains **Logistic Regression** (baseline) and **LightGBM** (tuned)
 4. **Calibrates** LGBM (isotonic) and evaluates
 5. **Exports** artifacts to `artifacts/reports/`

-> The Streamlit app is intentionally thin: it **reads artifacts** so the demo is stable and reproducible.

 ---